 While the position of your desk is not directly responsible for a bad posture optimizing it can improve your overall relaxed study experience.
 This means if you follow certain rules to be in control of your study room by placing the desk in a commanding position you reduce the amount of movement e.g. to turn around when your back is facing the door.
 These simple rules are:

 - Your desk should not face a wall

 - Best is to sit with a wall in the back without a window

 - Make sure you can see the door but are not in direct line with it

 - If possible have a window to the side so no light comes from the back and you are also not distracted by looking out of the window.

 I wrote an extensive article on optimizing your study room and desk, take a look here.

 Is sitting or standing at the desk better?
-Though there has been a recent study which showed that standing at a desk burns more calories, advantages for improved study or better memorization could not be found.
+Though there has been a recent study that showed that standing at a desk burns more calories, advantages for improved study or better memorization could not be found.
 Just comparing the accompanying pros and cons sitting at a desk clearly beats standing.
 The additional 54 calories you burn while standing cannot really compensate for the costs for a special desk, mat and the alleged danger of heart disease while standing for long periods of time.
 So the best solution is still a good chair to support the perfect sitting position above, an uncluttered desk placed correctly and regular walking breaks.

 Office chair headrest or not?
 The simple answer is no (or to be more specific, it doesn’t matter).
 When you are actively typing your head usually doesn’t touch the headrest, when you are relaxing it is much better to get up and take a walk instead of leaning back and rest your head.
 So since special features like a headrest usually come with an additional cost don’t get one.